dhruvilp/uply/README.md

 * ArCore functionalities, APIs, and advanced user interface with Flutter.

-## What's Next For UPLY

-* Implement Google Maps AR tech into this app (you might have seen that AR street view navigation feature)
-* Add predictive ML models to make better decisions on when survivors can rescue themselves
-* Send a push notification letting the user know that what are the chances of natural disasters hitting their area and suggest to download AR Map in advance which will have pre-selected rescue camps.
-* And many more to come

 ## Getting Started With Flutter

 This project is a starting point for a Flutter application.